pantheon-systems/documentation/source/content/guides/secrets/05-drupal.md

 ### Prerequisites

-- Make sure you have access to a Drupal >= 9.4 site running PHP >= 8.0 hosted on Pantheon.
+- Make sure you have access to a Drupal 9.4 or greater site running PHP 8.0 or above hosted on Pantheon.

 - Make sure you have [terminus installed](https://docs.pantheon.io/terminus/install#install-terminus) in your machine